cdxgen/cdxgen-plugins-bin/README.md

 - Round-trips BOMs byte-identically: the I/O path uses untyped JSON values, so unknown fields survive and key order is deterministic

 cdxgen pins cdxrs by **major** version.
-A mismatch is not an error — the bridge logs once and uses the JavaScript path — so release this package before cdxgen when that major changes.
+A mismatch is not an error: the bridge logs once and uses the JavaScript path, so release this package before cdxgen when that major changes.

 See [thirdparty/cdxrs/README.md](thirdparty/cdxrs/README.md) for the command